 Valerie is Course Leader of the BA (Hons) Design for Branded Spaces at London College of Communication, University of the Arts London.
 This innovative course integrates interdisciplinary practices to inform the design of experiential spaces.
 As Course Leader and external examiner, Valerie has gained extensive experience in teaching and curriculum developments.
-She ran the BA (Hons) Spatial Design, Graphic and Spatial Communication and Interior Design courses, taught on the BA (Hons) Interior Design and MA Social Innovation and Sustainable Futures at LCC.
-She regularly contributes lectures and workshops across universities including, the Royal College of Arts, Central St Martins, ESDI Higher School of Design and Politecnico do Milano.
-She is the recipient of two teaching awards, the Outstanding Teaching Awards in 2015-2016 and 2019-2020.
+She previously led the BA (Hons) Spatial Design, the FdA Graphic and Spatial Communication and the Interior Design Diploma courses at LCC.
+She also taught on the BA (Hons) Interior Design, BA (Hons) Branding Graphic and Identify, and MA Social Innovation and Sustainable Futures also at LCC.

 Valerie develops international partnerships for the Design for Branded Spaces course with a network of universities across Europe and further afield in Canada, Indonesia and Australia.
 She also initiates collaborations with external partners including Southbank University acoustic lab, Southwark Council, Southwest Trains, Team London Bridge, The Foreign Design Policy Group in Singapore, MUZA Heritage Malta.
 She is a Senior Fellow of the Higher Education Academy and is the recipient of three teaching awards, including more recently the Outstanding Teaching Award 2019-2020.